paulniggenaber/Football-Stats-Visualization/README.md

 # Projects Overview

-This repository contains a collection of data analysis and data science projects that can be found in this repository.
+This list contains a comprehensive overview of data projects that can be found in this repository.

 ---
 ### Football-Player-Performance